Shubham-mohapatra/RAG-chatbot/README.md

 # RAG Chatbot with Gemini AI

-A production-ready Retrieval-Augmented Generation (RAG) chatbot using Google Gemini AI, ChromaDB, and free embeddings.
+A production-ready Retrieval-Augmented Generation (RAG) chatbot using Google Gemini AI, ChromaDB, and Sentence Transformers for embeddings.

 ## 🚀 Features